It’s that time again. You’ve received your orders and it’s time to get ready for a permanent change of duty station (PCS).

 Once you have written approval for your move, it’s up to you to arrange the actual packing and loading of your household goods.
 Those details are beyond the scope of this article, but you can find an excellent reference with downloadable checklists at The Ultimate PCS Guide to Packing Out.

-After you’ve completed your move, in order to receive compensation you need to submit your settlement.
+After you’ve completed your move, in order to receive the 100% reimbursement compensation you need to submit your settlement.
 To do this, you will need to present the following documents to the Personal Property Transportation Office:

 - a copy of your travel orders